One often hears it said that a person can learn a lot about life from playing

 The less honest you are with yourself, the more you're going to lose; and vice versa.

-When something bad happens, the best way to handle it is by staying calm and composed.
+When something bad happens, the best way to handle it is to stay calm and composed.

-When something good happens, the best way to handle it is by staying calm and composed.
+When something good happens, the best way to handle it is to stay calm and composed.

 People aren't always honest.